conorbmurphy/galvanizereference/README.md

 Z tests can be conducted for a smaller sample size (n < 30) while T tests are generally reserved for lager sample sizes.

-Boostraping estimates the sampling distribution of an estimator by sampling with replacement from the original sample.
-Bootstrapping is often used to estimate the standard errors and confidence intervals of an unknown parameter.
+**Bootstraping** estimates the sampling distribution of an estimator by sampling with replacement from the original sample.
+Bootstrapping is often used to estimate the standard errors and confidence intervals of an unknown parameter, but can also be used for your beta coefficients.
 We bootstrap when the theoretical distribution of the statistical parameter is complicated or unknown (like wanting a confidence interval on a median or correlation), when n is too small, and we we favor accuracy over computational costs.
 It comes with almost no assumptions.

 1. Start with your dataset of size n
 2. Sample from your dataset with replacement to create a bootstrap sample of size n